travislopes/gravityflow/readme.txt

 == ChangeLog ==

+= 2.5.1 =
+- Fixed an issue where the start step settings are not displayed unless the Partial Entries Add-On is active.

 = 2.5 =
 - Added security enhancements.
 - Added support for the Gravity Forms Partial Entries Add-On.